Is Artificial Intelligence (AI) the Future of Accounting?

 The rapid pace of change in client industries and the expansion of complicated regulations means that human controller services will be necessary to ensure that compliance requirements are met and financial controls are sound.

-Accountants can probably breathe easy for a long time.
 AI can do amazing things, but it's not so good at the many things humans do naturally.
 We make a lot of decisions based on context.
 Professional controller services understand the rules and regulations their client must adhere to, and they're able to present options and recommendations in a manner the client can understand.

 Present-day machine learning systems don't handle this type of context well.
 Futurists have proclaimed the benefits of AI for decades now, describing amazing worlds where robots make your everyday life one of ease and relaxation.
 That future may be here faster than you think, but for now, outsourced accounting services have an advantage the most advanced algorithms cannot duplicate—the human touch.